The Business Case for Employee Volunteer & Skills Giving Programs

 (addressing #2, 4, 5, 6, 7, and 9 from list above)

 It’s well known that employees want to work for companies that care.
-In fact, Cone Research found that 79% of people prefer to work for a socially responsible company.
+In fact, America's Charities Snapshot Employee Research found that 71% of employees surveyed say it’s imperative or very important to work where culture is supportive of giving and volunteering.
 When strategically integrated with your company’s business goals and values, involving employees in a mix of volunteer work, skills giving, workplace giving programs, and matching gift opportunities gives employees a sense of purpose, and makes them feel more connected to the community and your company-wide social responsibility efforts.
+In fact, matching gifts is one of the top five motivations for workplace donors when it comes to employee engagement programs.
+Not familiar with matching gifts?
+Learn how matching gift programs work here.

 Additionally, volunteer programs – particularly those with pro bono and skills giving opportunities - provide a meaningful way for employees to put their abilities to use, and give them a chance to grow and develop professional skills.
-Online giving and volunteer management tools like America's Charities powered by Causecast, make it easy for companies and their employees to connect their skills with nonprofit needs and volunteer opportunities.
+Online giving and volunteer management tools like America's Charities' employee giving and engagement technology solutions make it easy for companies and their employees to connect their skills with nonprofit needs and volunteer opportunities.
 According to a Deloitte Volunteer IMPACT Survey, “92% of surveyed corporate human resources executives agree that contributing business skills and expertise to a nonprofit can be an effective way to improve employees’ leadership and broader professional skill sets.”

 Employee Recognition & Financial Stability